> >

 Updated: now more Italian with Campagnolo Potenza groupset, and modern with threadless carbon fork.
 Pictures are from the same day of my first ride with Potenza.
 Very positive, precise performance, with a very tactile feel.

 Added by 4on.
-Last updated over 7 years ago.
+Last updated almost 9 years ago.

-As of over 7 years ago, 4on has indicated that they no longer own this bike.
+As of almost 9 years ago, 4on has indicated that they no longer own this bike.

 6 Comments